nightscout/nightscout.github.io/docs/index.md

     - Do not rely only on it
     - Make sure you're ready to cope with an unexpected failure

-      **You are building your own Nightscout site and will be sole responsible for it functioning and its useage**
+      **You are building your own Nightscout site and will be sole responsible for its functioning and its use.**

 </br>